-The tour is 15 days in duration including international flight.
+The tour is 16 days in duration including international flight.
 Please note that flight from New Zealand arrives very late on day 1 of the tour, so you might consider adding an additional night prior to the tour starting.
-The departure flight from Colombo to New Zealand leaves at very early hours of day 15, so you will be transferred to the airport on day 14 after dinner.
+The departure flight from Colombo to New Zealand leaves in the very early hours of day 16, so you will be transferred to the airport on day 15 after dinner.